swoole/swoole-docs/modules/swoole-server/methods/construct.md

 ```
 ##### Listen on a port defined in systemd

 The swoole-1.9.7 adds the support for `systemd socket`.
-The port listened on can be setted by the configuration of systemd.
+The port listened on can be set by the configuration of systemd.

 `swoole.socket`
 ``` bash